schlagert/syslog/README.md

   `async_limit` to `infinity` (thanks to @comtihon).
 * Change severity of messages sent by `error_logger:info_[msg|report]/1,2` and `syslog:info_msg/1,2` from `notice` to `informational` (thanks to @comtihon).
+* Add `log_level` configuration directive.
+With this configuration it is possible to discard messages with undesired severity values (thanks to
+  @comtihon).

 ### Version 2.0.1